banner-image

 Patient Results

-Your Customized Arm Lift Consultation
+Your Customized Arm Lift in Pensacola, FL

 Your initial consultation with Dr. Shaddix is the best time to ask any questions you may have about your procedure.
 Additionally, he will discuss your unique procedure and what you can expect.
 There are some decisions to be made about your procedure, including which arm and incision you prefer.
 The most common arm lift incisions are: